wombleton/gitlaw-nz/acts/H/Health and Safety in Employment Act 1992.md

     may issue to an inspector named in it a warrant to enter any part of the home that is, or is the only practicable means through which the inspector may enter, the place of work.

-    (4) Notwithstanding subsection (1), an inspector shall not enter a defence area (within the meaning of [section 2(1)][141] of the Defence Act 1990) except in accordance with a written agreement between the Secretary and the Chief of Defence Force entered into for the purposes of this section and for the time being in force.
+    (4) Notwithstanding subsection (1), an inspector shall not enter a defence area (within the meaning of [section 2(1)][213] of the Defence Act 1990) except in accordance with a written agreement between WorkSafe and the Chief of Defence Force entered into for the purposes of this section and for the time being in force.

     (5) Notwithstanding subsection (1)(e), if all or any part of a document, or of any information, relates to any person's health status and identifies the person, no inspector shall, without the person's consent,---